hpc/charliecloud/doc-src/command-usage.rst

 ch-build
 ++++++++

-Wrapper for :code:`docker build` that works around some of its annoying behaviors.
+Wrapper for :code:`docker build` with various enhancements.

 .. include:: ./ch-build_desc.rst

 ch-build2dir
 ++++++++++++

-Build a Charliecloud image and unpack it into a directory in one command.
+Build a Charliecloud image from Dockerfile and unpack it into a directory.

 .. include:: ./ch-build2dir_desc.rst